grantwinney/blog/content/posts/set-based-linq-exceptby-intersectby-unionby-distinctby/index.md

-+++
-categories = ["LINQ", "C# 10", ".NET 6", "C#", "Coding"]
-date = 2024-12-08T22:59:12Z
+---
+categories:
+- LINQ
+- C# 10
+- .NET 6
+- C#
+- Coding
+date: "2024-12-08T22:59:12Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2024/12/dimitry-b-S9T2A1dPRiY-unsplash.jpg"
-slug = "set-based-linq-exceptby-intersectby-unionby-distinctby"
+cover:
+  image: dimitry-b-S9T2A1dPRiY-unsplash.jpg
+slug: set-based-linq-exceptby-intersectby-unionby-distinctby
-summary = "The .NET team has made some helpful additions to LINQ in recent years.
-Today let's check out the various set-based updates from C# 10 / .NET 6." tags = ["LINQ", "C# 10", ".NET 6", "C#", "Coding"] title = "Set-based LINQ - ExceptBy, IntersectBy, UnionBy, DistinctBy"
+summary: The .NET team has made some helpful additions to LINQ in recent years.
+Today let's check out the various set-based updates from C# 10 / .NET 6.

-+++
+tags:
+- LINQ
+- C# 10
+- .NET 6
+- C#
+- Coding
+title: Set-based LINQ - ExceptBy, IntersectBy, UnionBy, DistinctBy
+---

 Microsoft recently released C# 13 with a couple new additions to LINQ, which I wrote about last week.
 That got me thinking about other recent additions to LINQ, like MaxBy and MinBy.
 Continuing down the list, let's check out some set-based methods, including ExceptBy, IntersectBy, UnionBy, and DistinctBy.